MoazMirza-13/MoazMirza-13/README.md

 • 🌱 I’m currently learning React,Next.js.

 • 👁️ What Front-End Developers Do 💻 ?
-They sprinkle some magic 🧙🏻‍♂️ into the digital realm and create web wonders! 🪄 ✨
+They sprinkle magic 🧙🏻‍♂️ into the digital realm and create web wonders! 🪄 ✨

 • 📫 How to reach me moazmirza13@gmail.com